-In accordance with article 728a paragraph 1 item 3 CO and SA-CH 890, we confirm that an internal control system exists, which has been designed for the preparation of the financial statements according to the instructions of the Council.
+In accordance with Art.
+728a para.
+1 item 3 CO and PS-CH 890, we confirm that an internal control system exists, which has been designed for the preparation of the consolidated financial statements according to the instructions of the Council.

-We recommend that the financial statements submitted to you be approved.
+We recommend that the consolidated financial statements submitted to you be approved.